 It is said that when people approached the black water in the well, they would be enticed by it and were compelled to commit suicide.

-As they leapt from the well into the depths of the black water below, the water would rise up and spill over!
+As they leaped from the well into the depths of the black water below, the water would rise up and spill over!
 Oozing the blood of its victim.